Skip to main content

 The root cause of ASCVD is a high cumulative lifelong exposure to blood cholesterol, which is carried in the low-density lipoprotein (LDL), triglyceride-rich lipoprotein (TRL) and/or lipoprotein(a) (Lp(a)).
 These three lipoproteins each represent a distinct risk pathway for ASCVD – they also represent the three pillars of lipoprotein risk that our programs are targeting.

 Our approach targets genes that are predominantly expressed in the liver and have been validated through human genetics research.
 Naturally occurring mutations in each of these target genes are associated with a reduced risk of ASCVD.
-Our gene editing programs are designed to mimic these natural resistance mutations to turn off specific genes in the liver implicated in the risks of ASCVD.
+Our gene editing programs are designed to mimic these natural resistance mutations to inactivate specific genes in the liver implicated in the risks of ASCVD.

 Three Pillars of Lipoprotein Risk: Target Genes in Verve's Programs